Table of contents

 National Librarian Day timeline

 One of the most significant stores of knowledge in the ancient world, the Library at Alexandria in Egypt housed tens of thousands of scrolls.
-Although modern myth claims it was destroyed in one massive fire, the library actually declined over time.

 After the introduction of paper and printing in the Middle East, public libraries began to appear in Islamic cities.